mmis1000/simple-page-flip/docs/get-started.md

 <DemoSetupWithStyle/>

 Congratulations!
-The effect is now properly setup.
+The effect is now properly set up.